 Oh, the excitement of that college acceptance letter!
 Success!
 Your home school graduate will head off soon to a great college experience, they have a good idea of what their major will be, and their future looks bright.

 Enter reality.
-When you enter a university as a freshman intending to major in engineering, computer science, nursing, or other majors, there may still be one hurdle.
+When you enter a university as a freshman intending to major in engineering, computer science, nursing, or another major, there may still be one hurdle.
 There is no guarantee that you will actually be admitted into those programs within that university.

 If a university has a huge number of applicants to the school of engineering or school of nursing each year, they may reject a large number of candidates that are already attending the university.
-That can really delay graduation, if you don’t get into your program on the first try.
+That can delay graduation if you don’t get into your program on the first try.

 Don’t give up, but know what you’re up against before you make your plans!
 Remember, homeschoolers have the advantage when it comes to college preparation!

-As you wrap up your homeschooling years, let me help you to finish strong.
+As you wrap up your homeschooling years, let me help you to finish strong with my special support group.